UAVs As a Delivery Medium

-UAVs won’t replace conventional humanitarian vehicles like 4X4 and planes but they could bolster responses, adding on extra, complementary tools to benefit mankind.
+Delivery drones won’t replace conventional humanitarian vehicles like 4X4 and planes but they could bolster responses, adding on extra equivalent tools to benefit mankind.
 They can be pre-positioned, don’t require extensive infrastructure to operate and can circumvent poor infrastructure.

 Considering Delivery as an Optimizing Problem:

 As we know the shortest distance between point A and B is a straight line connecting both the points.
 Now, if we compare this shortest path to a road which is probably zig-zag, the winding path is inherently inefficient, coupled with the problem of traffic and the rising cost of petrol along with delivery time and high cost.